-This-winter's trips are available for signups on our Trips Page.
+This-winter's ski trips, as well as next-summer's non-skiing vacation trips, are available for signups on our Trips Page.

-Our next membership meeting will be on Tuesday, November 14, 7:00 pm in Fort Myer's Patton Hall (same location as always; the building formerly known as the Officers Club).
-The evening will feature a presentation by Pro-Fit Ski and Mountain Sports.
-Our complimentary Thanksgiving menu will include turkey with sage stuffing and gravy, mixed vegetables, and a fruit tray with chocolate fondue.
+Our next membership meeting will be on Tuesday, December 12, 7:00 pm in Fort Myer's Patton Hall (same location as always; the building formerly known as the Officers Club).
+The evening will feature our annual campaign in support of Bread for the City, a local charity that supports the needy in our area.
+Please consider bringing your unneeded, gently used winter clothing to donate (as well as your checkbooks!).
+Our complimentary holiday menu will include roasted top round of beef with roasted red potatoes, honey glazed ham, a veggie tray, and a Yule log.

 New members are always welcome at our meetings!